hyperledger-cacti/cacti/rfcs/formats/network/iin_method.md

 #### Validation of a Network DID updation request by the IIN

 The IIN registry authenticates a Network DID updation request based on two conditions:
 (1) The signatures must satisfy the `updatePolicy` in the `GroupMultiSig` verification method of the existing Network DID document.
+(2) The request must be attested by any new participant included in the `networkParticipants` list which is not present in the existing Network DID document.

 ### Delete

-A Delete request only requires the DID and is authenticated in the same way as an Update request.
+A "Delete" request only requires the DID and is authenticated in the same way as an "Update" request.

 ```json